 When trying to determine how much your injuries will cost, you’ll need to consider both short term-costs and long-term costs.
 Short-term expenses, for example, might include a visit to a clinic or emergency room and immediate treatment.
 Long-term costs can mean therapy, rehabilitation, physiotherapy and other treatments.

 Average Costs of Car Accidents

 The average cost of auto accident damage can differ depending on injuries sustained.
-The average cost of auto accident damages in a fatal car accident, for example, was $6 million for total costs — economic and non-economic damages as well as societal costs — according to a 2011 AAA report.
+The average cost of auto accident damages in a car accident that led to a wrongful death, for example, was $6 million for total costs — economic and non-economic damages as well as societal costs — according to a 2011 AAA report.
 Non-fatal injuries cost a total of $126,000.

 With the average injured party in a car accident picking up 23% of car accident costs, it could mean an average cost of over $28,000 per injured victim.

 The problem with trying to come up with an average cost of auto accident damage is the wide range of incidents, locations and collisions possible.
 For a minor accident, the mean medical expenses were $2,713 in 2010, according to the NHTSA.
 The mean wage loss in these crashes was $2,661 per victim, and the loss of household productivity was $860.